 Books and Publishing

-In a starred review of Dub: Finding Ceremony, Publisher’s Weekly calls Alexis’s writing “groundbreaking.”
+In a starred review of Survival is a Promise: The Eternal Life of Audre Lorde, Publisher’s weekly calls Alexis’s approach “a revelation.”
 Bitch Magazine calls her “a literary treasure” and luminaries from the North Carolina State Poet Laureate Jaki Shelton Green to Alice Walker have praised the bravery and incisiveness of her work.
 What her communities know is that Alexis’s work functions as oracle, balm and sacred space for those who are traditionally excluded from narrative and institutions of knowledge.
 With Alexis’s writing books function as portals for expansive practices.
 Her texts on Black Feminism, mothering, futurism and imagination are currently in use in Black feminist classrooms, environmental strategy sessions, Afro-futurist afterschool programs, contemporary art museums, community healing spaces and more.
 Alexis's work is the inspiration for operas, contemporary dance works, gallery installations, and performances across the world.
 Learn more about Alexis’s books below.

 undrownedcover.jpg